 In 1996, Congress adopted the Federal Telecommunications Act to, among other things, preserve state and local government land use authority, while encouraging and facilitating the deployment of small wireless service facilities.
-Local governments retain all traditional zoning authority, except those local regulations cannot: (1) prohibit or effectively prohibit personal wireless services; (2) unreasonably discriminate among functionally equivalent services; or (3) regulate based on environmental impacts from radiofrequency (RF) emissions.
+Local governments retain all traditional zoning authority, except that local regulations cannot:

+- A. Prohibit or effectively prohibit personal wireless services; - B. Unreasonably discriminate among functionally equivalent services; or - C. Regulate based on environmental impacts from radiofrequency (RF) emissions.

 In addition, local decisions must be made within a reasonable time, and any denial requires a written decision based on substantial evidence in the written record.

-In 2009, the FCC defined a "presumptively reasonable" time for application review as 90 days for collocations and 150 days for non-collocations, after which time the applicant may seek expediated judicial review.
-The FCC recently adopted new rules with respect to small wireless facilities that dramatically shorten the applicable time limits, called "shot clocks," and impose new limitations on local regulations: 60 days for collocations and 90 days for non-collocations.
+More recently, in 2009, the FCC defined a "presumptively reasonable" time for application review as 90 days for collocations and 150 days for non-collocations, after which time the applicant may seek expedited judicial review.
+The FCC recently adopted new rules with respect to small wireless facilities that dramatically shorten the applicable time limits, called "shot clocks," and impose new limitations on local regulations:

+- 60 days for collocations and - 90 days for non-collocations.